-The College recognizes that some Engineering students find themselves facing emergency expenses (including challenges related to the current COVID-19 pandemic) in order to be able to continue with their studies.
+The College recognizes that some Engineering students find themselves facing emergency expenses in order to be able to continue with their studies.
 The College of Engineering Student Emergency Fund is intended to help meet the financial needs of any Michigan Engineering student who encounters an emergency situation or one-time, unusual, or unforeseen expenses during their degree program.

-Engineering students can apply for consideration of direct educational expenses (tuition, fees, room and meals, books, etc.) and/or indirect educational expenses (food, utility bills, medical needs, emergency travel, health insurance, access to technology, etc.) for those students who have experienced a recent unexpected emergency or change in circumstances.
+Engineering students who have experienced a recent unexpected emergency or change in circumstances can apply for consideration of direct educational expenses (tuition, fees, room and meals, books, etc.) and/or indirect educational expenses (food, utility bills, medical needs, emergency travel, health insurance, access to technology, etc.).

 This scholarship is not intended to supplement a student’s financial aid package, and we cannot award funds beyond what a student’s aid package allows.
 The scholarship committee will consider all resources a student has available (including student loans) in awarding emergency funds.

 Emergency awards are one time awards.
 While students may receive more that one emergency award during their enrollment, they may not receive additional funding from the College in subsequent semesters due to the same circumstances.